-Before the appeal is heard, there will be an appeal bond hearing in the Housing Court where the judge decides if you have to pay an appeal bond, and, if so, how much.
-If the judgement being appealed includes an award of money to the landlord the appeal bond will likely be at least that amount.
+Before the appeal is heard, there will be an appeal bond hearing where the judge decides if you have to pay an appeal bond, and, if so, how much.

 Soon after you get the forms to the court, you should receive a card, letter or call from the court clerk giving you the date and time for your appeal bond hearing.
-This hearing will be held in the court where your case was originally heard.
+This hearing will be held in the District Court where your case was originally heard.
+The hearing is usually three days after you file your forms with the court.

 When you go to court for the appeal bond hearing, tell the judge that you want to appeal and whether or not you can afford the appeal bond.
 Then briefly tell the judge what your legal defenses are.
-Refer to the defenses you listed on your Motion to Waive Appeal Bond and Other Costs (Form 2 in this booklet) or the Answer form in Booklet 3.
+Refer to the defenses you listed on your Motion to Waive Appeal Bond and Other Costs (Form 2) or the Answer form in Booklet 3.
 If you still have bad conditions in your home, tell the judge what they are and how much rent you think is fair for you to pay until the appeal is heard.